CodexMatrix-16/PRODIGY_DS_04/README.md

 # Conclusion

--  he analysis provides meaningful insights into how users interact with different topics on Twitter.
+-  The analysis provides meaningful insights into how users interact with different topics on Twitter.
 While negative sentiments dominate, there remains a diverse spread of opinions that reflect public attitudes and engagement patterns.